HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ![add and manage files](/schoolsites-help/images/uploading/add-manage.png)

 Here is where you'll find all of the files that have been uploaded to the site.
-To add a new file, select "add file"
+To add a new file, select "add file."

 ![add file](/schoolsites-help/images/uploading/add-file.png)